reyanshrajmishra/CV/Reyansh/Reyansh_CV.md

 **Key Responsibilities:**
 - Architect and develop full-stack applications using React, Next.js, and Firebase
-- Design and implement security systems including 2FA authentication and encryption
+- Design and implement security systems including 2FA and AES-based encryption
 - Manage complete product lifecycle from conception through deployment and maintenance
 - Build and deploy cross-platform applications for web and Android
 - Implement real-time data synchronization and database architecture